christensenacademy/christensen-academy/modules/binary/textpages/binary-decimal-hexadecimal-numbers.md

 Note: Whenever I refer to a number by writing out its name, you may assume that that number is a base 10 (i.e., "normal") number.

 ###Number Systems
-Probably because we have ten fingers on our hands, we also have ten digits in our number system.
-In fact, sometimes fingers are even called digits.
+Probably because we have ten fingers on our hands, we also have ten digits in our primary number system, the base ten number system.
+In fact, sometimes we even refer to our fingers as "digits."

 The ten digits we use when writing numbers are 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 Pretty much every human being has grown up learning how to count using these digits, so most of accept this system counting without wondering if there are other, different ways of going about it.

-In computer science, it turns out that the binary system, which only uses the digits 0 and 1, works very well.
+In computer science, it turns out that the binary number system, which only uses the digits 0 and 1, works very well.
 In fact, all computers use the binary system.
-Octal, which has eight digits, and Hexadecimal, which has sixteen digits, are also useful in computer science.
+Octal, which has eight digits, and Hexadecimal, which has sixteen digits, are also useful in computer science, mainly because of how easy it is to convert numbers between binary, octal, and hexadecimal.
 The purpose of this textpage is to explain how each of these number systems works.

 Let's start with some concrete examples of the numbers "one" through "twenty."